ozankiratli/i3config/README.md

 # i3config

+**This repo is now archived, since I switched to sway, I'm not using i3 anymore and will not be developing this repo anytime in the future.**

 In this repo, you'll find my settings, scripts and blocklets to control settings on my PC.

 **OS:** Ubuntu 18.04 LTS

 Please note that, backlight and volume functions work best with the scripts that are in [ControlsFromTerminal](https://github.com/evolozzy/ControlsFromTerminal) repo.